 Stock up for the long haul

-With proper preventative measures and insurance coverage in place, weathering the storm can be manageable.
-Now’s the time to think about the supplies and backup power you would need if the problems persist, and consider some extra tools to deal with potential new problems, like:
+It’s also important to think about the supplies and backup power you may need if a winter storm or inclement winter weather were to impact your business and how you operate.
+Consider some extra tools to deal with potential new problems, like:

 - Carbon monoxide detectors (since the risk of carbon monoxide poisoning can increase when using alternative heat sources indoors).